american bath ind logo

 To ensure that your bathroom is built according to code, you must also ensure that your fixtures and fittings are ADA-compliant.
 That’s why you must source all your fittings from a supplier that values compliance—a supplier like American Bath Enterprises, Inc.

-If you’re looking for ADA-compliant fittings for your bathroom, get in touch with us at (888) 228-4925.
+If you’re looking for ADA-compliant shower systems or shower enclosures for your bathroom, get in touch with us at (888) 228-4925.
 We’ll be happy to help you with your bathroom remodel.